There are now 3 possible online modes for units:

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 This unit is designed to provide students with an overview of the key statutory (legal) and related non-statutory planning frameworks, planning instruments, procedures and processes associated with the WA planning system at both the local and state government levels.
 Specifically, this unit examines a range of issues including (1) defining statutory planning; (2) the historical evolution of the statutory planning system and key instruments in WA; (3) the land tenure system and its implications for planning; (4) land subdivision and strata subdivision (5) the development, function and purpose of planning schemes; (6) the development approval processes; (7) planning for housing including the residential design codes; (8) planning issues relating to retailing, transport, urban design and other matters; and (9) regional planning.
 These various aspects of planning provide the foundations of professional planning practice, particularly within the domain of statutory planning which is the implementing arm of local and state planning.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) tests: two statutory planning quizzes (10 per cent each) and a major end of unit test (30 percent); (2) discussion paper (25 per cent); and (3) due diligence report (25 per cent).
+Indicative assessments in this unit are as follows: (1) tests: two statutory planning quizzes (10 per cent each) and a major end of unit test (30 percent); (2) discussion report (25 per cent); and (3) due diligence report (25 per cent).
 Further information is available in the unit outline.